otifsolutions/laravel-airtime/README.md

 $rdHelperObj = Reloadly::Make($key, $secred, $mode);

 $rdTransaction = ReloadlyTransaction::create([
-        'order_id' => 1,    // possible key to create relation to link with orders table if there is centralized table for all orders with different integrations like Reloadly, Valuetopup.
         'operator_id' => 1, // the operator id, under which operator the transaction is being from total 800+ operators 'is_local' => false,   // Indicates either transaction is in operator currency in which customer will get airtime or its in currency of Reloadly account being used
         'topup' => 100,     // amount in receiving currency